t-alfers/t-alfers/README.md

 💡 As a Psychometrician, I specialize in designing, developing, and implementing tools for psychological assessment.
 In the realm of psychometrics, I have developed a strong expertise in Item Response Theory (IRT).

-💻 As a Web Developer, I bring the same analytical rigor to code.
+💻 As a Web Developer and Statistical Programmer, I bring the same analytical rigor to code.
 I'm experienced in a range of programming languages and technologies, with a special love for Julia.
 I enjoy building sleek, user-friendly websites and applications that are not only visually appealing but also backed by solid, efficient code.

 🔍 I'm always exploring the intersection between psychometrics and web development, and I love the challenge of integrating complex psychometric principles into web-based applications.